 The best parts of having a midwife?

 All of my prenatal appointments were in a home setting.
 No awkward dressing gowns, medical table and intimidating stirrups.
 Christian radio played in the back ground and all my appointments took place on a super comfortable couch.
 I got to see her life and she got to see mine when she traveled out my way for home visits.

 In addition to all the comforts of prenatals, the climax of why we hired a midwife was the birth itself.
 We wanted the comfort of home and to avoid the stress of a hospital and strangers constantly pressuring for routine things that we declined.
 We wanted to be able to eat, drink, walk and bathe at our leisure.
 I wanted to avoid any possibility of post-birth routine procedures that we were declining.
 We got all of that and more!

 When it came time for baby to be born, I called her (or rather I screamed at hubby to call her) when things got really serious, she came over and less than four hours later we had a baby!
 We had our successful waterbirth baby and he was beautiful!
 If you want to read the full story, click here.
-We also had a second successful home waterbirth that you can read it here.
+We also had a second successful home waterbirth and our third was a planned freebirth.

 Should you choose homebirth?
 That is entirely up to you.
 Homebirth is not for everyone and it is certainly not the safest option for high-risk pregnancies, but if you are anything like me and want a hands-off birth experience, maybe you should consider it.